 About Rick Settersten

-Richard (Rick) A. Settersten, Jr., PhD, is University Distinguished Professor of Life Course and Human Development and Vice Provost for Faculty Affairs at Oregon State University.
-He has served as Head of the School of Social and Behavioral Health Sciences in OSU’s College of Public Health and Human Sciences and is the founding Director of the Hallie E. Ford Center for Healthy Children and Families.
+Richard (Rick) A. Settersten, Jr., PhD, is University Distinguished Professor of Life Course and Human Development and Interim Dean of the College of Health (formerly the College of Public Health and Human Sciences) at Oregon State University.
+He has served as Vice Provost for Faculty Affairs at OSU, Head of the School of Social and Behavioral Health Sciences in OSU’s College of Health, and is the founding Director of the Hallie E. Ford Center for Healthy Children and Families.
 Before moving to OSU, Settersten was Professor of Sociology at Case Western Reserve University.
 He was a member of the decade-long MacArthur Research Network on Transitions to Adulthood and Public Policy, and has served as Chair of the Section on Aging and the Life Course of the American Sociological Association.

 Settersten is a specialist in life-course studies, with expertise spanning adolescence, adulthood, and aging and a strong record of experience conducting research and collaborating across disciplines and life periods.
 His research has often focused on the first and last few decades of adulthood, always with an eye toward understanding the whole of human life.